By the Numbers

 Going Beyond Your Dreams

 Our undergraduate students have excelled at attaining prestigious scholarships due in part to the support they receive from our faculty and staff.
 Our students must still have drive and ambition and a good sense of how to make the world a better place.

 In the last three years, 236 of our undergraduates have won State Undergraduate Research Fellowships to support research projects they are pursuing with faculty mentors.

 Our institution has the highest graduation rate in Arkansas, a rate that has continued upward during the last decade.
 The average high school GPA of our freshmen, now above 3.5, also continues to rise.

 U of A teams have won 20 national business plan competitions in recent years and over $2 million in cash prizes.

 For more, visit our full list of undergraduates who have earned prestigious national and international awards.

 We've poured a lot of resources into the improvement of our campus in the last five years, renovating, expanding and building anew.
 Just the last year, a new residential hall was added and another was renovated as a home for honors students.

 Two academic buildings on the National Register of Historic Places — Ozark Hall and Vol Walker Hall — were also renovated with additions, one to create a home for our nationally prominent Honors College and a second to provide facilities for our top-ranked School of Architecture.

-Our newest academic department on campus, biomedical engineering, will get a new home as well, as renovations of the John A. White Jr. Engineering Hall are finished for its use.
+Our newest academic department on campus, biomedical engineering, got a new home as well when renovations of the John A. White Jr. Engineering Hall finished last year.